Which are the 10 Best Linux Distributions for VPS?

 1. CentOS:

 This may not be for strictly commercial uses, but is based on RHEL.
 You can get technical support for it.
 It owns storage locations and has community support.
-When you run a site through a web host, the chances of the servers being powered by CentOS are very high.
-It is considered a low-cost replica of RHEL and because of this reason, you can leverage support for this Linux distribution.
+When a web host runs a site, they often use servers powered by CentOS.
+It offers cost-effective functionality similar to RHEL, allowing users to access support for this Linux distribution.
 It uses the RHEL code and has removed all the Red Hat trademarks.
 So, it has made the Linux server free for use.
 CentOS offers a community-oriented OS backed by a community of users that develop and use open source technologies on Linux server distributions.

 1. ClearOS: